 Where transmission investment is required to address distribution network needs, Powerlink and the relevant Distribution Network Service Provider must consult with registered participants, AEMO and interested parties through application of either the RIT-T or Regulatory Investment Test for Distribution (RIT-D).

-Where the most expensive technically and economically feasible option to address the identified transmission network need is more than the cost threshold (currently $6 million), Powerlink is obligated to undertake a three-stage public consultation process.
+Where the most expensive technically and economically feasible option to address the identified transmission network need is more than the cost threshold (currently $6 million), Powerlink is obligated to undertake a three-stage public consultation process (unless identified in AEMO’s Integrated System Plan (ISP) as an actionable ISP project).
 The documents published as part of this process are the Project Specification Consultation Report, Project Assessment Draft Report and Project Assessment Conclusions Report.
 The National Electricity Rules set out the information and analysis that must be contained in each of these documents.

 Registered Participants include electricity generators, major customers and electricity distributors.
 To participate in the National Electricity Market (NEM), organisations must register with the Australia Energy Market Operator (AEMO) as a Registered Participant.